umati/umatiGateway/README.md

 #### OPC UA Subscriptions

 To select machine data to be published, go to [OPC Subscriptions](http://localhost:8080/OPCSubscriptions) page.
-Click _Root_ item in the _Address Space_ tree, navigate to your machine node (e. g.
-Root → Objects → Machines → MyMachine) and click _Publish_ button in the right panel.
+Click _Root_ item in the _Address Space_ tree, navigate to your machine node (e.g. Root → Objects → Machines → MyMachine) and click _Publish_ button in the right panel.

 #### MQTT configuration